1. How long is Mass?

-Collection baskets are passed person-to-person down each pew.
+During the offertory where the bread and wine are blessed and offered to God, ushers pass by each pew with collection baskets.
 The collection is used to support the various ministries of the church, including charitable outreach.
 Occasionally, a second collection will be taken for a diocesan program or some other need.
 Neither visitors nor registered members are required to give.

 4. Do I have to shake hands with people?

 After praying the Lord’s Prayer — the Our Father — we exchange a sign of peace.
-This is usually a handshake or, between couples and families, a kiss or hug.
+Normally this is usually a handshake or, between couples and families, a kiss or hug, but during COVID-19 a simple bow is preferred.
 If you are not comfortable with this gesture, you are not obligated to participate, a smile is fine.